tau31/air-berlin/README.md

 ## Air Quality in Berlin

-Following the report form IQAir, stating that ["only 7 countries world wide meet WHO dirty air guidelines"](https://www.theguardian.com/environment/2025/mar/11/only-seven-countries-worldwide-meet-who-dirty-air-guidelines-study-shows), I wanted to analyze these metrics for the city of Berlin.
+Following the report form IQAir, stating that ["only 7 countries world wide meet WHO dirty air guidelines"](https://www.theguardian.com/environment/2025/mar/11/only-seven-countries-worldwide-meet-who-dirty-air-guidelines-study-shows), I wanted to analyze these metrics for the city of Berlin, particularly the concentration of toxic PM2.5 particles.

-Data fetched from the OpenWeather API, namely the [Air Pollution API](https://openweathermap.org/api/air-pollution).
+Data is fetched from the OpenWeather API: [Air Pollution API](https://openweathermap.org/api/air-pollution).

 In progress.